DealExMachina/duckdb-spawn/.github/README.md

 2. **Service Configuration**: Verify the service configuration parameters in the workflow files
 3. **Resource Limits**: Check if you've hit any resource limits in your Koyeb account
 4. **Logs**: Review the Koyeb service logs for more detailed error information

+For detailed Koyeb deployment troubleshooting, see the [Koyeb Deployment Guide](./.github/KOYEB-DEPLOYMENT.md).

+### Robust Deployment Strategy

+Our deployment workflow now includes:

+1. **Multi-stage verification** of Docker images
+2. **Multiple deployment methods** with fallbacks if the primary method fails:
+   - GitHub Action-based deployment
+   - Direct CLI deployment
+   - Service update method
+3. **Detailed error reporting** at each stage
+4. **Registry authentication optimization** to resolve common image access issues

+This approach ensures maximum reliability for deployments to both staging and production environments.

 ### Common Workflow Fixes